Frequently Asked Questions

 How often does FlareCanary check my endpoints?

 Check frequency depends on your plan.
 The Free plan checks daily (every 24 hours).
 The Starter plan ($19/month) checks hourly.
-The Pro plan ($49/month) checks every 15 minutes.
-You can configure the interval per endpoint.
+The Pro plan and above ($49+/month) check every 15 minutes.
+You can configure the interval per endpoint within your plan's limits.

 Is FlareCanary free to use?